SilvioIvanio/smart-ticketing-system/TASK.md

 All important data — such as users, trips, tickets, and payments — must be stored in a persistent data store (MongoDB).

-Each component should be deployed as a **microservice**, running inside Docker containers, and orchestrated with Docker Compose or Kubernetes to simulate a production-like environment.
+Each component should be deployed as a **microservice**, running inside Docker containers, and orchestrated with Docker Compose to simulate a production-like environment.

 ## **Required Services**